RBMHTechnology/eventuate/README.md

      /      \
     B        F

-Every site can create and update update orders, even under presence of network partitions.
-In the example application, network partitions can be created by shutting down sites.
-For example, when shutting down site `C`, partitions `A`, `B` and `E-D-F` are created.
+Each location can create and update update orders, even under presence of network partitions.
+In the example application, network partitions can be created by shutting down locations.
+For example, when shutting down location `C`, partitions `A`, `B` and `E-D-F` are created.

 Concurrent updates to orders with different `id`s do not conflict, concurrent updates to the same order are considered as conflict and must be resolved by the user before further updates to that order are possible.